Day 1 (Saturday): DUBROVNIK – KORČULA (L)

 After breakfast the day begins full of rich wine and majestic waterfalls.
 Trip to Skradin – the first stop is the famous Bibich winery, where you will taste typical wine and light tapas.
 I walk through Krka National Park and you will visit Skradinski Buk, which is the most popular part of the park area.
-An unforgettable experience is swimming under the waterfalls, so we recommend that you bring your beach gear and enjoy the crystal clear fresh water.
 In the afternoon, arrival in Šibenik, the naval city and the central part of the Croatian Adriatic coast.
 Explore the glorious ancient city, cultural monuments and the impressive UNESCO listed Cathedral of St. James, adorned with a Frisian of 72 heads chiselled in stone.
 While strolling through the city take advantage of the small shops with nice souvenirs.
 Dinner on board and night in Šibenik.

 Best Adriatic cruise small ship experience

 Day 5 (Wednesday): ŠIBENIK – ZADAR (B, L)